appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/inline-button.md

 <dd>

-This property allows you to add customizable buttons within the widget.
-You can add, delete, or rearrange buttons to fit your specific layout needs.
+This property allows you to define the buttons within the Inline Buttons widget.
+You can add multiple buttons, remove them, or rearrange them to customize the widget's layout based on your needs.

-By default, a **Separator** is included, which divides button groups.
-You can remove or reposition the Separator, but only one Separator is allowed in the widget.
+Each button is configured individually, and you can edit its label, action, and style by clicking the gear icon next to the button.For more details, see [Button Settings](#buttons-settings).

-Each button can be individually configured by clicking the gear icon next to it.
-For more details, see [Button Settings](#buttons-settings).
+By default, a **Separator** is included between button groups to visually separate them.
+This separator can be removed or repositioned, but only one separator is allowed in the widget at a time.

 </dd>